Cannabis Health & Safety

 What are some of the safety features of cannabis packaging?

 Every legal cannabis product is packaged in child-safe, tamper-proof packaging to protect youth from the harms of cannabis.
-Additionally, because THC is intoxicating, the package for any product containing THC above 10 micrograms per gram, will feature a red icon to indicate the presence of THC and a message highlighted in yellow carrying a health-related warning. -
+Additionally, because THC is intoxicating, the label for any product containing THC above 10 micrograms per gram will feature a red icon to indicate the presence of THC and a message highlighted in yellow carrying a health-related warning.

 How can I safely dispose of cannabis?